Bas-Saint-Laurent: Rimouski

 As a service centre, the city of Rimouski is the main urban centre of Bas-Saint-Laurent, located on the south bank of the St. Lawrence, east of Quebec City.
-Located 325 km away from the capital of the nation, the city is the economic, social and cultural metropolis of the region.
+Located 325 km away from the capital of Quebec, the city is the economic, social and cultural metropolis of the region.
 A number of major regional institutions, like Université du Québec à Rimouski, the cégep de Rimouski, the Roman Catholic Archdiocese of Rimouski, the courthouse, the federal and provincial public administration, the seat of a number of companies and the regional hospital of Rimouski, the most important hospital centre of eastern Quebec, are located there.

 With a population of 47,687 inhabitants in 2012, this new city created in 2002, as part of the municipal reorganizations which occurred across Quebec.
 In this reorganization the city of Rimouski was fused with the municipalities of Rimouski-Est, Pointe-au-Père, Sainte-Odile-sur-Rimouski, Sainte-Blandine and Mont-Lebel.
 Another process of municipal fusion added the municipality Le Bic to the city on the 16 of September 2009.
 The area of the new city covers 529. km2 and extends itself along the route 132 and the river on 50 km.